The Satoshi Overhang: Why the Bear Case is Bounded

 \subsection{6.
 Market implications}

 }

-The two-track analysis delivers two significant observations.
-The downside is bounded even under the adversarial Track 1 assumption that the holder is a pure wealth-maximizer.
-The terminal states most consistent with the observable record are neutral to slightly positive for bitcoin's effective supply.
+The two-track analysis yields two main findings.
+The mechanical downside is bounded even under Track 1's purely financial assumption that the holder cares only about money.
+And the outcomes most consistent with the record are neutral to mildly positive for bitcoin's effective supply.

 \hypertarget{what-the-market-may-or-may-not-already-price}{